karadalex/ros-fwd-ik-ur10/README.md

 ## Introduction

-This is a project for the Robotics course at University if Patras (Spring Semester 2019)
+This is a project for the Robotics course at University if Patras (Spring Semester 2019).
+ROS Forward, Inverse Kinematics, Trajectory planning, PtP-T, UR10 Robot

 ## Requirements